 I do not express or purport to express any opinions with respect to laws other than the Federal laws of the United States.
 As to all matters governed by the laws of the State of New Jersey involved in my opinions set forth below, I have relied, with your consent, upon an opinion of Dillon Bitar & Luther dated today and addressed to me.

-Based upon the foregoing, I am of the opinion that:
+Based upon the foregoing, I am of the opinion that the Common Stock has been duly and validly authorized, validly issued, fully paid and non-assessable.